IBM/cloud-pak/repo/case/ibm-ucda-case/README.md

 ## Client Data Storage Locations

 All client data is stored in the conf persistent volume.
-UrbanCode Deploy does not do any active encryption of this data location.
+DevOps Deploy does not do any active encryption of this data location.
 This location should be included in whatever backup plans the user chooses to implement.

 # Mirroring images

-If your OpenShift cluster is unable to directly access the internet, you will need to mirror the UrbanCode Deploy images from the IBM Entitled Registry into a private container registry.
+If your OpenShift cluster is unable to directly access the internet, you will need to mirror the DevOps Deploy images from the IBM Entitled Registry into a private container registry.
 See instructions from [Mirroring images to a private container registry](#mirroring-images-to-a-private-container-registry)

-# Installing UrbanCode Deploy agent operator
+# Installing DevOps Deploy agent operator

 This operator can be installed in an on-line or air-gapped cluster through either of the following install paths :
 1. Operator Lifecycle Manager (default)